scaleway/terraform-provider-scaleway/docs/index.md

 The Scaleway authentication is based on an **access key**, and a **secret key**.
-Since secret keys are only revealed one time (when it is first created) you might need to create a new one in the section "API Tokens" of the [Scaleway console](https://console.scaleway.com/account/credentials).
+Since secret keys are only revealed one time (when it is first created) you might need to create a new one in the section "API Keys" of the [Scaleway console](https://console.scaleway.com/project/credentials).
-Click on the "Generate new token" button to create them.
+Click on the "Generate new API key" button to create them.
 Giving it a friendly-name is recommended.

 The Scaleway provider offers three ways of providing these credentials.